 Ski Schools and Courses

 Tignes is a particularly great resort to head to during the summer if you’re looking to improve your technique.
-Many of the ski schools that operate during the winter also offer lessons during the summer.
-New Generation are offering private lessons on the glacier - prices start at 155 euros and you can book by calling their UK office on 01462 674000.
-There are also lots of great courses available.
-The ski training company Target offer a six day race training course in July, with lots of drills and exercises to develop skiers’ performance.
-Meanwhile, Snoworks run five day courses throughout the summer and autumn, offering both race training and all-terrain performance.
+Many of the ski schools that operate during the winter also offer lessons during the summer (try getting in touch with New Generation or ESF).
+The ski training company Target offer a six day race training course in July, with help develop skiers’ performance.
+Meanwhile, Snoworks run five day technical ski courses throughout the summer and autumn.

 © New Generation / Andy Lloyd

 After a morning of skiing, when the sun starts to get stronger and the snow gets slushy, it’s lucky that Tignes offers a fantastic variety of watersports to help everyone cool down.
-You don’t even have to take your skis (or snowboard) off – for just 15 euros, those wishing to practise their freestyle jumps can ski/snowboard/bike/skate their way off a 35m ramp into the icy depths of the lake.
-There are also other water jumps available for adrenaline junkies (which don’t involve skis or snowboards).
+You don’t even have to take your skis (or snowboard) off – those wishing to practise their freestyle jumps can ski/snowboard/bike/skate their way off a 35m ramp into the icy depths of the lake.
+Or if you prefer you can ditch the skis or board, and just slide down headfirst into the water.
 Plus, there’s white water rafting, canyoning, kayaking, canoeing and sailing available for watersports enthusiasts.

 © Tristan Shu